michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0026.md

 - adj: vulnerably delicate
 - adj: lacking substance or significance
 ### Family
-fragile: fragilely, fragiler, fragilest, fragility+;fragility: fragilities
+- fragile: fragilely, fragiler, fragilest, fragility+
+- fragility: fragilities
 ### Examples
 - Wrap fragile ornaments in leftover tissue paper or newspaper, or invest in storage containers like archival ornament boxes from the Container Store.
 - Their chemistry was on display against fragile Watford on New Year’s Day.